Taro - Providing advanced RAM analysis for the downstream industry

 - Improvement of plant utilisation

-- Minimisation of investment required to achieve given targets
+- Minimization of investment required to achieve given targets

 - Quantification of the impact of project implementation